syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Closing a MDI Windows

-To enable and disable closing functionality of the MDI windows, set `CanClose` an attached property of DockingManager with its respective values.
+To enable or disable closing functionality of the MDI windows, set `CanClose` an attached property of DockingManager with its respective values.
 By default, its value is `True`

 {% highlight xaml %}